LinkdropHQ/linkdrop-batch-sdk/README.md

 We can add support of any EVM-based chain by request.
 Please contact us If you need to use Linkdrop on other networks.

 ## Getting Started
+Create a campaign using Linkdrop Dashboard.
+When creating a campaign you will need to choose how you want to generate links:
+  - Generate claim links via Dashboard interface.
+  - Generate claim links via Linkdrop SDK (see ["Creating claim links"](README.md#creating-claim-links))

 ## Initializing SDK